microsoft/PowerToys/README.md

 ### 0.84 - August 2024 Update

-In this release, we focused on stability and improvements.
+In this release, we focused on adding a new utility (PowerToys Workspaces), Advanced paste custom actions feature, stability, and improvements.

 **Highlights**